 Off in the distance, we could see Ode Benchmark, our final peak of the day, poking up from the spine of the ridge, way below us.
 We continued working our way down.
 The terrain thankfully finally eased up some, as all the miles and climbing were taking their toll.
 With one final bit of climbing, we reached Ode Benchmark!
 Since I had previously summited this peak about a year ago, I snapped a quick photo of the benchmark and kept on trucking.

 My foot was starting to hurt a bit more and I was looking forward to a nice cool drink of water at the Visitor Center.
 There was finally a decent use trail to follow, so my pace quickened slightly.
-The sun was setting, and the Santa Rosa mountains were beautifully lit in its fading glow.
+The sun was setting, and the Santa Rosa mountains were beautifully lit.
 Soon, we reached the desert floor and I motored across it, to the promise of that cool water.
 We had done it!
-Our 10:35 hour day was done.
+Our 10:35-hour day was done.